 The sociologist Marshall probably would have called this middle-range theory “small stepping stones.”
 Indeed, they certainly would be between

-working hypotheses that evolve…during day-to-day research and the all inclusive systematic efforts to develop a unified theory that will explain all [the social behaviors across the globe]
+[the smaller] working hypotheses that evolve…during day-to-day research and the all inclusive systematic efforts to develop a unified theory that will explain all [the social behaviors across the globe]

 which Robert Merton (1968, 39-72) advocated for social scientific research.
 Many of us studying in the comparative methodological tradition have been reminded on more than one occasion when constructing a research design to try to find theories that can answer a “puzzle,” which born from a particular case or few cases also has general applicability because it explains why some situation or happening is different from the norm or the expected; and, as recent Southeast Asia-focused comparativists have argued, to construct arguments that can be

 stated in terms of general casual factors that could certainly be converted to other regional contexts.